 There are multiple reasons people want to own a dog.
-Animal Behavior College, an expert in teaching others how to become a dog trainer, prides itself in providing general information on pet care and ownership.
+Animal Behavior College, an expert in teaching others how to become a dog trainer and preparing students for pet grooming careers, and prides itself in providing general information on pet care and ownership.
 They know some folks want a dog for security reasons.
 For others, it may have been a life-long dream that they are now ready to act on.
 Sometimes, it’s children that spur the impulse.
 Whatever the reason, ABC offers useful tips to consider when it comes to dog ownership.

 Dogs can offer added security